Meadowridge School: Athletics

-Student Life
+Student life

-Meadowridge offers a wide range of co-curricular activities to meet the interests of every student believing that inclusion of the arts and athletics plays an important role in a liberal education.

-In athletics, Meadowridge offers a wide range of opportunities for students to get involved, not only as team members, but also as officials, support staff, and community coaches.
 All students at Meadowridge are supported in the attainment of the Duke of Edinburgh Award.
 Students in Grade 9 and 10 participate in the adventurous journey component of the award through the Outdoor Education Program.
 They optionally complete the other three components: service, skill development, and community service.
-Every student at Meadowridge is required to earn their Bronze Duke of Edinburgh Award.

-House System
+House system

 Meadowridge School is made up of four houses: Alouette (Blue), Kanaka (Red), Fraser (Green), and Whonnock (Orange).
 Each student, parent, and staff member belongs to one house.
 Competitions are held throughout the year for house points with two major Spirit Days happening at the beginning and end of the year.
 During Spirit Day, the four teams will compete against one another in various physical activities where house points are awarded for both success within the activities, as well as sportsmanship and house spirit.
 The day begins with the groups performing "house cheers", which are typically parodies of popular songs with added actions.

 Previously, each house had a mascot character: Alouette an Alligator, Kanaka a Kodiak, Fraser a Falcon, and Whonnock a dragon.
 However, these were phased out for a variety of reasons.

 The House with the most spirit points wins the House Cup at the end of the year.

 Community service

-Community service and outreach is an integral part of being a student at Meadowridge School.
-Service is encouraged at every grade and supports a number of local and international organizations including Cops for Cancer, Covenant House Vancouver, Matthew's House, Florida Wild Horse Rescue, ME to WE, BC Children's Hospital, Friends in Need Food Bank and the Terry Fox Foundation.
+Community service and outreach supports a number of local and international organizations including Cops for Cancer, Covenant House Vancouver, Matthew's House, Florida Wild Horse Rescue, ME to WE, BC Children's Hospital, Friends in Need Food Bank and the Terry Fox Foundation.

 Students organize and manage a number of events, volunteer projects, and fundraisers throughout the year including a benefit concert, food hamper sorting, movie night, and awareness campaigns.

 Meadowridge School students have written cards and letters of thanks that are "then delivered to local retirement communities and veterans" as part of a school-wide week of remembrance in November.
 In 2020 over 350 students sent out postcards, drawings, and letters.

-Clubs and Activities
+Clubs and activities

 Meadowridge offers a wide variety of extra-curricular clubs: